What does the Thrive Deal mean for me?

 - Your Tenancy

-Please note; that some elements of Thrive Deal will not apply to customers who joined Thrive before June 2018 including;
+Please note; that some elements of the Thrive Deal will not apply to customers who joined Thrive before June 2018 including the following.

 - Payment of rent four weeks in advance - existing tenancies require rent to be paid one week in advance.

-- Digital engagement, although where it is more convenient for you we would encourage all customers to look at our myThrive app (see details on the final page of this FAQ).
+- Digital engagement, although where it is more convenient for you we would encourage all customers to look register on the myThrive hub.

 - Payment of rent by direct debit.
-This is an easier, simpler and more convenient way of keeping your account up to date.
+This is an easier and more convenient way of keeping your account up to date.

 What is a Home Plan visit?